kartotherian/kartotherian/README.md

 * `headers` (object) - a set of extra headers that will be sent to the user instead of the headers returned by the source. (public requests only)
 * `formats` (array of strings) - one string or a list of string values specifying allowed formats, e.g. `['png','jpeg']`
 * `scales` (array of numbers) - one number or a list of number values specifying allowed scalings, e.g. `[1.3, 1.5, 2, 2.6, 3]`
+* `pbfsource` (string) - expose a raw vector (pbf) tile source as if it is coming from the current source.
+All requests to the pbf tiles from the current source will be redirected to the given source.